 Updated September 26, 2013: Zebra mussels have been discovered in Lake Belton.
 TPWD has issued an emergency order adding Lake Belton, Stillhouse Hollow Reservoir, and portions of the Leon and Lampasas rivers to the list of waters that require draining of boats and fishing equipment before leaving the vicinity.
 See details below.

 Anglers and boaters leaving the water bodies listed below would be in compliance with rules on possessing and transporting the microscopic larval stage of zebra mussels (called veligers) if all bait buckets, live wells, bilges, and any other receptacles, containers, or systems that could contain water are emptied prior to departure from the listed waters.
 Applies on:

 - Lake Belton and Leon River downstream to its confluence with the Lampasas River

 - Stillhouse Hollow Reservoir and Lampasas River downstream to its confluence with the Leon River

 - Red River from the I-44 bridge in Wichita County to the Arkansas/Texas border, including the Texas waters of Lake Texoma

 - Lake Lavon

-- Elm Fork of the Trinity River above the Lake Lewisville dam including lakes Ray Roberts and Lewisville
+- Impounded and tributary waters of Elm Fork of the Trinity River above the Lewisville dam, including lakes Lewisville and Ray Roberts

 Following these procedures does not exempt persons from complying with prohibitions against transporting exotic aquatic species that are visible to the unaided eye, such as adult zebra mussels, which may be attached to boats or trailers.